DE-RSE/de-rse.github.io/en/matrix.md

 You need a Matrix account to use it.
 Since Matrix is a decentralized system, there is no single place to create an account.

-If your institution hosts a Matrix server, you might want to create your account there (it may already exist, without your knowledge).
+If your institution hosts a Matrix server, you might want to create your account there (or it might already exist).
 The TU Dresden maintains a [map of scientific institutions](https://doc.matrix.tu-dresden.de/images/federation_map.svg) in Germany (and some abroad) that host Matrix servers.

 Otherwise, you can create an account on the generic instance matrix.org on <https://app.element.io>.
 You can find further [information on the sign-up process](https://matrix.org/docs/chat_basics/matrix-for-im/) in the documentation of matrix.org.